knightron0/tempus/README.md

 1. Sign into [Google Cloud Console](https://console.cloud.google.com/) with your Google account and create a project.
 2. Go to the [Enabled APIs page](https://console.cloud.google.com/apis/enabled) and select the project.
 Search for the [YouTube Data v3 API](https://console.cloud.google.com/apis/api/youtube.googleapis.com/) and enable it.
 3. In the [Credentials page](https://console.cloud.google.com/apis/credentials), select the API Key option.
 Save and copy the secret key.
 4. Open the extension and paste in your key.
-Toggle on to use the key.
+Toggle on to use the key and refresh the tab.

 # License
 The code is licensed under the MIT license.